google/in-silico-labeling/README.md

 Condition E contains a cell type not previously seen by the model (human cancer cells), imaged with a transmitted light modality not previously seen (DIC), and labeled with a marker not previously seen (CellMask).
-Thus, we should expect it to make poor predictions on Condition E.

-Running:
+We have two wells in our sample data (B2 and B3), so let's use B2 for training and B3 for evaluation.

+To see how well the model can predict labels on the evaluation dataset *before* training, run:

     export BASE_DIRECTORY=/tmp/isl
     bazel run isl:launch -- \